KeYProject/key-docs/docs/smt/solverProps/AddingSMTSolvers.md

 socketClass=de.uka.ilkd.key.smt.communication.Z3Socket
 ```

-The fully specified class name of the SMTTranslator class used by the solver at hand.
+The fully qualified class name of the SMTTranslator class used by the solver at hand.
 Currently possible values for TRANSLATOR_CLASS (see the *key.core\src\main\java\\de\uka\ilkd\key\smt* package):
 SmtLib2Translator (legacy solvers), ModularSMTLib2Translator
 ```properties